Saumarez Homestead: House

 The structure is a large two-storey brick residence.
 The elevations are a symmetrical.
 There are gabled projections on the north- east and west elevations with two storied verandahs between.

 The house consists of two sections; a family accommodation wing to the north and a service wing to the south.
 The latter is built around a courtyard.
 The family wing contains on the ground floor two large rooms-drawing room and dining room and five smaller rooms used as an office, bedrooms and sitting rooms.
 It also contains a wash room and bathroom.
 These front rooms open onto a central hall, while the back rooms open onto a crosshall.
 An elaborate Edwardian staircase opposite bedroom leads to the first floor.

 The first floor plan largely reflects the floor below and contains eight bedrooms, bathroom, a separate lavatory, a linen room and en suite off the main bedroom.
 On the southern side of the house is the two- storey service wing containing pantry, kitchen, scullery, laundry, and staff dining room and boot room on the ground floor.
 On the first floor is the present caretaker's accommodation consisting of two bedrooms, sitting room, bathroom, a small kitchen and verandah.
 Under the pantry and servants stair is a cellar with exterior access.
 On the east side of the central service courtyard is a single storey wing containing a store and small kitchen.

 Walls: The ground floor walls are of Flemish bond brickwork.
 The bricks are "Armidale Blue".
 The better face bricks are used on the north and west sides of the accommodation wing.
 The first floor walls cavity brick in stretcher bond.
 The first floor bricks are also "Armidale Blue" but have more kiss (firing) marks than those on the lower floor.
 Sills and thresholds appear to be of Ravensfield stone while window head mouldings and string courses are cement rendered.

 In the service courtyard the ground floor window and door heads have been painted imitation tuck-pointed brickwork.
 Over the upper bay windows are elaborate twin gabled bracketed timber hoods.
-The windows below at ground level have louvered panels set into the arched heads.
+The windows below at ground level have louvred panels set into the arched heads.

 Internally the walls are of plaster.
 They are either painted or wallpapered except in the bathrooms where they are partially tiled and in the service wing where they are all painted.
 Corners of all walls are finished with timber staff moulds.